klf-cv

 result

 The target machine has a 4-core CPU and no GPU.
-Frame differencing would run slower than realtime — processing 1TB would take months.
+Frame differencing would run slower than realtime there.
+Processing 1TB would take months.

 frame differencing MV extraction